slimjack/ExtJS-Interfaces/README.md

     }
 });
 ```
-If class doesn't implement all methods of all specified interfaces, an exception wil be thrown.
+If class doesn't implement all methods of all specified interfaces, an exception will be thrown.

 ###In action

 All interfaces and classes  have 3 methods: **as, is and isTheSameAs**

 Casting class instance to interface:
 ```js
 var classInstance = new MultiImplementation();